mcpaulafi/ot-harjoitustyo/dokumentaatio/specifications.md

 ## User interface

-TBD
+TBD:
+- On a slider one weather station at a time /or stations side by side.
+- User can choose which layout to use

 ## Main functionalities

 ### Settings

-User selects 1-2 weather stations and measurements: temperature, wind and/or rain.
+User selects 1-5 weather stations and their measurement data (temperature, wind).
 User can rename selected stations.
+User can select layout for weather view.
 Settings are saved to the database.
 Settings can be changed anytime.

 ### Weather view

 Selected information is displayed on the view.

+### Data updates

-TBD: On a slider one weather station at a time /or stations side by side.
-Latest measurement data is retrieved every 10 minutes.
+Latest measurement data is retrieved every hour and saved on the database.

+### Database

+TBD

 ## Development ideas
+- More measurement data eg. rain
 - Adding a Ruuvi tag from a private database as one option for a weather station